Teaches Against the Doctrine of the God-Sent Strong Delusion

 God has made provision for these people.
 He will send forth 144,000 Jewish

-the authority of the Lord Jesus Christ over their lives even though they knew of
+the authority of the Lord Jesus Christ over their lives.
+The genuine Christian

 who have already heard the gospel and rejected the Lord Jesus Christ, or